 On the first day of Sukkos, the Esrog is picked up before Shehecheyanu is recited.
-However, it is not joined to the Lulay until the conclusion of the Brocho.
+However, it is not joined to the Lulav until the conclusion of the Brocho.

-When joining the Esrog to the Lulav, the upper third of the Esrog should be touching the Lulav.
+When joining the Esrog to the Lulav, the upper third of the Esrog should touch the bottom of the Lulav.
 This is accomplished by holding the Esrog at a slight diagonal.